JCurran0499/MatrixScript/Python/DOCUMENTATION.md

 [ -8  -9   0 ]
 ```
 *Tip: multiplying matrices will calculate the dot product*

+MatrixScape mathematical calculations follow standard order of operations.
+Using parentheses will help remove any ambiguity.

+### Matrix Get Function

 It is also import to retrive values from matrices.
 This is done using the **get** command using the format
 **get _row_:_column_ from _matrix_**.
 Indexing begins at 0.